Acclaimed Native American flute player, hoop dancer dies

 “He was a very enlightened individual with a good heart.
 He wanted people to have love and respect for each other,” his son said.
 “He lived his life believing in not being materialistic.
 He treated his body like a temple.
 He took care of himself physically, mentally and spiritually.

 "I have always been in admiration of him, and he wanted me to follow in his footsteps.
-But his shoes were too big to fill,” his son said.
+But his shoes were too big to fill,” he said.

 “He was a gifted man, a gifted individual.
 A lot of people say ‘There’s only going to be one Kevin Locke.
 There’s not one that can fill his shoes.
 He had a purpose in life and he followed it down its path,” Ohiyesá Locke said.